 5. Understand and Implement YouTube SEO

 Imagine you create the best video that can get YouTube subscribers in no time.
-How do you ensure that the video reaches thousands of those potential viewers out there?
+How do you ensure that the video reaches thousands of potential viewers out there?

 You need to optimize your content according to the audience’s search.
 Search engine optimization or SEO is the process of ensuring that your content ranks higher than that of your competitors’ videos.
 Here are some checkpoints that indicate your YouTube SEO: